cloudmesh-community/book/chapters/case/case.md

 First, we naturally like that all PI's could be used together in a large cluster.
-Second we like that student teams up to 3 students can use a samll cluster of between 6 - 5 Pi's and use them to providsion their own OS.
-Third, we like to crate a case and shelf structure that allows this modular utilization of the cluster while breaking it down easily, but also assembeling or adding to the cluster easily.
+Second we like that student teams up to 3 students can use a small cluster of between 6 - 5 Pi's and use them to provision their own OS.
+Third, we like to crate a case and shelf structure that allows this modular utilization of the cluster while breaking it down easily, but also assembling or adding to the cluster easily.

 This section will document our efforts to support this.
-The section is heavely under construction and currently two STEM students work on the case.
+The section is heavily under construction and currently two STEM students work on the case.
 They are joined by an independent study student ofer the summer that looks at the software for this cluster.